Australian Media History Database (archive)

-The Australian Media History Database is a portal for all aspects of research into the history of the media in Australia.
-It aims to alert researchers - from industry, academe and the wider community - to current work being undertaken in the field, and to direct them to relevant resources across Australia.
+The Australian Media History Database is an archived portal for all aspects of research into the history of the media in Australia.
+It aimed to alert researchers - from industry, academe and the wider community - to current work being undertaken in the field, and to direct them to relevant resources across Australia.

 The AMHD has two components: